HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

-    	- Using gcloud / command-line
-		      gcloud compute scp yourLocalFile.txt <instance-name>:/home/yourID/yourRemoteFileCopy.txt

-            (where instance-name is the name of your instance)

 	- Install Libraries and Dependencies / Package Managers

       - The following steps ensure that you have the proper packages installed in python as well the proper